-What more can we do to convince us at every level that sustainability is an essential core an action by its motivation and value for our future?
+What more can we do to convince us at every level that sustainability is an essential core value for our future?
 Clearly the struggle is necessary to counter those who will not consider or accept even the idea, much less the concomitant action, required to make sustainability succeed.
-What else is required such destructive indifference, by individuals, corporations, and governments, is no longer acceptable?
+What else is required to convince the body politic that such destructive indifference, by individuals, corporations, and governments, is no longer acceptable?